asalwaysimani/AsAlwaysImani-docs/README.md

 Imani can be found doing all the things all over the internet, such as game development & design projects, multidisciplinary creative writing works, live lets plays of solo tabletop board games, and then some.
 They are in a long-term emotional relationship with Pop Punk.

+## Acknowledgments

+- Shout out to Steph who has been a continual supporter of mine via Ko-fi!

+## Around The Web

 Website: [As Always Imani](https://www.asalwaysimani.com)
 Twitch: [Catch me live on twitch at As Always Imani](https://www.twitch.tv/asalwaysimani)
 CoHost: [As Always Imani on CoHost](https://cohost.org/asalwaysimani)